Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data

 Equation \ref{eqn4} follows directly from the law of total expectation.
 The joint probability density function for the $BC$ covariates is denoted $p(\boldsymbol{x}^*)$, and could be replaced by a probability mass function if the covariates are discrete, or by a mixture density if there is a combination of discrete and continuous covariates.
 Replacing the integral by the summation in Equation \ref{eqn5} follows from using the empirical joint distribution of the simulated covariates as a non-parametric estimator of the density $p(\boldsymbol{x}^*)$.\cite{daniel2020making}

-Similar to above, by plugging treatment $C$ into the regression fit for every simulated observation, we obtain the mean predicted outcome in the hypothetical scenario in which all units are under treatment $C$:
+Similar to above, by plugging treatment $C$ into the regression fit for every simulated observation, we predict the marginal outcome mean in the hypothetical scenario in which all units are under treatment $C$:

 To estimate the marginal or population-average treatment effect for $A$ vs.~$C$ in the linear predictor scale, one back-transforms to this scale the average predictions, taken over all subjects on the natural outcome scale, and calculates the difference between the average linear predictions: